facebook/react-native-website/docs/_integration-with-existing-apps-ios.md

 </TabItem>
 </Tabs>

 4. Make sure to disable the Sandbox scripting.
 To achieve this, in Xcode, click on your app, then on build settings.
 Filter for script and set the `User Script Sandboxing` to `NO`.
+This step is needed to properly switch between the Debug and Release version of the [Hermes engine](https://github.com/facebook/hermes/blob/main/README.md) that we ship with React Native.

 ![Disable Sandboxing](/docs/assets/disable-sandboxing.png);

 ## 6. Test your integration

-You have now done all the basic steps to integrate React Native with your current application.
-Now we will start the [Metro bundler](https://metrobundler.dev/) to build the TypeScript code of your application and have the server running on localhost to serve it.
+You have completed all the basic steps to integrate React Native with your application.
+Now we will start the [Metro bundler](https://metrobundler.dev/) to build your TypeScript application code into a bundle.
+Metro's HTTP server shares the bundle from `localhost` on your developer environment to a simulator or device.
+This allows for [hot reloading](https://reactnative.dev/blog/2016/03/24/introducing-hot-reloading).

 First, you need to create a `metro.config.js` file in the root of your project as follows: